 NLF: AEL grantees must meet MSG, employment, and credential targets outlined in Attachment 2 of this AEL Letter, using the MSG and credential options described in AEL Letter 01-18, Change 1, issued September 7, 2018, and titled “Educational Outcomes for Adult Education and Literacy—Update,” and subsequent issuances.

-NLF: AEL grantees must be aware of the Q1–Q3 and Q4 MSG subtargets in Attachment 2.
-Each grantee’s individual MSG target will be based on the blended, weighted average of those targets customized to their individual enrollment pattern in PY’19.
+NLF: AEL grantees must be aware of the Q1–Q3 and Q4 MSG subtargets in Attachment 3.
+Each grantee’s individual MSG target will be based on the blended weighted average of those targets customized to the grantees’ individual enrollment pattern in PY’19.
 AEL grantees are held accountable for these blended MSG subtargets so that AEL meets its federal MSG target, as negotiated with OCTAE.

 NLF: AEL grantees must be aware of the following exit-based outcome targets in Attachment 2, which are applicable to exiters in the denominators outlined in AEL 01-18, Change 1, and subsequent issuances: